 A Sabbatical Committee will be formed each year to review all applications.
-The Committee members shall be tenured employees with at least 6 years of full-time service who have been elected by other tenured employees with at least 6 years of full-time service in the appropriate college or regional campus.
+The Committee members shall be tenured employees with at least 6 years of full-time service who have been elected by other tenured employees in the appropriate college or branch campus.
 The Committee shall consist of one member from each of the Tampa campus Academic Affairs colleges (three members from the College of Arts and Sciences) and one at-large member from each branch campus.
 No member of the Committee may also be an applicant.
 The election of Committee members will be conducted annually or as needed by the college deans and/or regional chancellors.
 The chairperson of the Committee shall be selected by the President or representative.

 The following will be the only factors to be considered in the determination of completeness of half-pay sabbatical applications: